ReganRyanNZ/songbase/README.md

 - [done]Test preloaded props songs and books are working
 - Remove song_books from db and code
 - General refactor

+- Book creation page
+  - Book login page, separate from admin because we don't need all users knowing about admin
+  - Add array (or string?) of email addresses to book records.
+Users can log in via google, and their email matched to give access to edit that particular book.
+  - How to add songs to a book?
+Better to not clog up the song display, perhaps in the book edit page we can just have a searchable index, clicking brings to another panel, with draggable titles for ordering?
+  - Search similar to admin search, could probably reuse that api
+  - Advanced--clicking could bring up a modal to preview the song to confirm it's the right one.
+But for now, can just click a + next to the title to add it to the book.
+  - Search can overlay the screen, and with nothing searched it shows the list of songs in the book with a hamburger to click and drag to change the order
+  - Creating a book should have "My Favorites" as the default name
+- Book selection page
+  - Add some kind of note to book selection page that if a book is missing, they need someone to share with them, or to perhaps check languages in the settings.
+  - Remove book button, for user-owned books
+  - Logging in should sync books saved between client and user record on db (add array col of books)
+  - Logging in should save email address into indexedDB, so logging in is not required again
 - Shareable link
   - e.g. songbase.life/add_book?id=4123&name=wellington-yp-2023, where name is there for visual reference but discarded so changing names doesn't break the link
   - Link needs to be easily accessed, perhaps in book selection page?
   - A song url that includes a book in the path should add the book
-- Add array (or string?) of email addresses to book records.
-Users can log in via google, and their email matched to give access to edit that particular book.
 - Remove blue songbook from defaults, but keep hymnals
-- Add some kind of note to book selection page that if a book is missing, they need someone to share with them, or to perhaps check languages in the settings.
-- Book creation page
-- Book login page, separate from admin because we don't need all users knowing about admin
-- How to add songs to a book?
-Better to not clog up the song display, perhaps in the book edit page we can just have a searchable index, clicking brings to another panel, with draggable titles for ordering?
-- Remove book button
-- Logging in should sync books saved to that user('s record in db) to the client by default.
-- Logging in should save email address into indexedDB, so logging in is not required again
-- Creating a book should have "My Favorites" as the default name

 ### Book printing